drivendataorg/spacecraft-pose-object-detection-runtime/README.md

 This repository has three primary uses for competitors:

-1. 💡 **Working example solutions** to help you get started with the challenge:
+💡 **Working example solutions** to help you get started with the challenge:
 - **[Quickstart example](https://github.com/drivendataorg/spacecraft-pose-object-detection-runtime/tree/main/example_src):** A minimal example that runs succesfully in the runtime environment and outputs a properly formatted submission CSV.
 This will generate arbitrary predictions, so unfortunately you won't win the competition with this example, but you can use it as a guide for bringing in your own work and generating a real submission.
-    - **[Benchmark example](https://github.com/drivendataorg/spacecraft-pose-object-detection-runtime/tree/main/benchmark):**  A modestly more advanced example that uses a YOLO pretrained model to generate bounding box submissions.
+- **[Benchmark example](https://github.com/drivendataorg/spacecraft-pose-object-detection-runtime/tree/main/benchmark):**  A modestly more advanced example that uses a YOLO pretrained model to generate bounding box predictions.
 You won't win the competition with this example either, but it's a step in the right direction.

-2. 🔧 **Test your submission**: Test your submission with a locally running version of the container to discover errors before submitting to the competition site.
+🔧 **Test your submission**: Test your submission with a locally running version of the container to discover errors before submitting to the competition site.
+Generally, this should save you time and help you iterate faster.

-3. 📦 **Request new packages in the official runtime**: All packages required by your submission must be pre-installed, and your submission will not have internet access.
+📦 **Request new packages in the official runtime**: All packages required by your submission must be pre-installed, and your submission will not have internet access.
 If you want to use a package that is not in the runtime environment, make a pull request to this repository.

  ----